 A new product, service or process is just one kind of innovation.

-Our former colleagues at Doblin Group (now part of Monitor/Deloitte), led by Larry Kelley, deconstructed over ten thousand breakthrough innovations to determine their differentiating characteristics.
+When organizations discuss innovation, they often describe the introduction of new products or service offerings—such as this OXO peeler.
+This product design was informed by the inventor’s desire to help his arthritic wife (an important design lesson: to study the needs of “extreme users.”)
+Our former colleagues at Doblin Group (now part of Monitor/Deloitte), led by Larry Keeley, deconstructed over ten thousand breakthrough innovations to determine their differentiating characteristics.
 The result is a value chain of possibilities, serving customers at one end and deploying capital at the other.

 The surprise comes from cracking into the financial returns of the different types of innovation.